anir-baaaan/autoupdater-launcher/Docs/README.md

 * Can be used with any kind of application which builds to a native executable file (e.g. .exe for windows,  .86_64 for linux or .app for Mac) though supporting new executables shouldn't be very

 #### Cons:
-* Depends on Unity and Unity Products (Do I really need to elaborate?)
 * Its technically a game, made in a game engine and hence has many files bloating the final export while the original .NET WPF app was a single executable
 * Similar to above, using a game engine for a launcher is overkill and it uses more resources than a launcher should (though not very noticeable)
 * The code in one file... y-y-y-e-e-e-ah... my bad :)